alexjisa/TAIFA/README.md

 >
 Libraries are prepared using Illumina DNA Prep technology (previously known as Nextera DNA Flex).
 Quantitation and quality control are performed before sequencing.
 >
-Results are from Illumina iSeq100 paired-end sequencing run, 2 × 150 bp.
+Results are from Illumina iSeq100 paired-end (PE) sequencing run, 2 × 150 bp.
 Around 17 hours with a maximum output of 1.2 Gb.
 >
 R1.fastq.gz, R2.fastq.gz, Undetermined_R1.fastq.gz and Undetermined_R2.fastq.gz are automatically generated from the base-calling (bci).